Reflecting Modulation: Numerical Results

 \subsection{Performance of the Proposed JRM\&SRM with CJMSR}

-Secondly, we investigate the performance of CJMSR for JRM\&SRM in a $(2,3,4,3)$ RIS-based MIMO communication system, as illustrated in Fig. \ref{result3a}.
+Secondly, we investigate the performance of CJMSR for JRM\&SRM in (a):$(2, 3, 4, 3)$, (b): $(1, 3, 4, 3)$ and (c): $(2, 4, 4, 3)$ RIS-based MIMO systems, as illustrated in Fig. \ref{result3a}.
 In the simulations, we include the sole COR and COS for comparison.
 It is demonstrated that the sole COR brings around $1$ dB gain, the sole COS bring about $4$ dB gain, while CJMSR brings around $6$ dB in JRM systems.
 In SRM systems, the gains brought by COR, COS and CJMSR are $2$ dB, $2$ dB and $6$ dB, respectively.
 From these observations, we conclude that both COR and COS can considerably improve the performance and iteratively performing both in CJMSR enlarges the gain.
 Another significant insight gained from the results is that COS for JRM can provide more gain than COS for SRM.
 This is because that COS in JRM can optimize more optimization variables (i.e., $LN_t$ complex variables) than COS in SRM (i.e., $M_cN_t$ complex variables) and more optimization dimensions lead to a more considerable performance gain.
+By comparing the performance of $(2, 3, 4, 3)$ systems with that of $(1, 3, 4, 3)$ and $(2, 4, 4, 3)$ systems, as expected, increasing the number of antennas either at the transmitter side or at the receiver side brings better performance.